Koverse/documentation/docs/source/automationguide.rst

 Note the ``configurationOptions`` includes the name of the articles to get, with the name of the parameter coming the source type description.

- The response to this ``POST`` will include the identifeer, among other information:
+ The response to this ``POST`` will include the identifier, among other information:

 .. code-block:: json